Jacks-01/dnd-notes/content/Races/Eluran.md

 ### **Languages.**

-You can speak, read, and write Eluran and one additional language of your choice.
+You can speak, read, and write Birdfolk, Eluran, and one additional language of your choice.

-### **Ancestry Options.**
+### **Lineage Options.**

-There are two different eluran ancestries: **moon elurans** and **sun elurans**.
-Choose one of these ancestry options.
+You can choose the moon eluran or sun eluran lineage option.

 ---

 ## **Moon Eluran**

-As a moon eluran, you can produce a gentle healing purr.
 Moon elurans are generally smaller than their sun counterparts and have appearances that many find endearing.
+Moon elurans can produce a gentle healing purr.
+Cats who purr, such as bobcats, ocelots, lynxes, and wildcats, are best represented by moon elurans.

 ### **Soothing Purr.**

 You can produce a comforting purr to calm jangled nerves during a short rest.
-If you or any friendly creatures who can hear your purr regain hit points at the end of the short rest by spending one or more Hit Dice, each of those creatures regains an extra **2d4 hit points**.
+When you or any friendly creatures who can hear you regain hit points at the end of the short rest by spending one or more Hit Dice, each of those creatures regains an extra **2d4 hit points**.
 A creature can’t regain extra hit points from this trait again until it finishes a long rest.

 ### **Paws of the Artist.**